 Saint Peter’s University offers more than 50 clubs and organizations that create a vibrant campus life and offer you a chance to develop leadership and interpersonal skills, earn important resume credits, and have a lot of fun in the process.
 And all student activities have a service component to contribute to the local community.

-Saint Peter’s University is accredited by the Middle States Commission on Higher Education, 3624 Market Street, Philadelphia, PA 19104 (267) 284-5000.
+Saint Peter’s University is accredited by the Middle States Commission on Higher Education, 3624 Market Street, Philadelphia.
 The Middle States Commission on Higher Education is an institutional accrediting agency recognized by the U.S. Secretary of Education and the Council for Higher Education Accreditation.